tomhoover/guide-programming-fundamentals-in-python/guide.md

 ![](http://i.imgur.com/0YqbGNh.png)

-You’ve just written your first print statement. [*celebratory dance*](http://media.giphy.com/media/VMqSqPxywbtCM/giphy.gif)
+You’ve just written your first print statement. [*celebratory dance time*](http://media.giphy.com/media/VMqSqPxywbtCM/giphy.gif)

 The print statement is a python function which prints things in the console — it's very handy for learning Python and debugging your code.
 If you're stuck, take another look at the gif above or tweet [@Thinkful](https://twitter.com/thinkful).
 We'd love to help!